ARM-software/CMSIS-DSP/ComputeGraph/examples/simple/README.md

 The constructor is here doing nothing more than initializing the parent and the implementation is empty `{}`

- Then, the implementation needs to provide an entry point to be usable from the scheduler.
+The implementation of `Source` needs to provide an entry point to be usable from the scheduler.
 It is the `run` function.
 As said before, since the algorithm is very simple it has been implemented in `run`.
 In general, `run` is just calling an external function with the buffers coming from the FIFOs.

 ```C++
 int run() final {